What is the Dividend Discount Model?

 Here the CF = Dividends.

-Dividend discount model prices a stock by adding its future cash flows discounted by the required rate of return that an investor demands for the risk of owning the stock.
+The dividend discount model prices a stock by adding its future cash flows discounted by the required rate of return that an investor demands for the risk of owning the stock.

-However, this situation is a bit theoretical, as investors normally invest in stocks for dividends as well as capital appreciation.
-Capital appreciation is when you sell the stock at a higher price then you buy for.
-In such a case, there are two cash flows –
+However, this situation is theoretical, as investors normally invest in stocks for dividends and capital appreciation.
+Capital appreciationCapital AppreciationCapital appreciation refers to an increase in the market value of assets relative to their purchase price over a specified time period.
+Stocks, land, buildings, fixed assets, and other types of owned property are examples of assets. is when you sell the stock at a higher price than you buy.
+In such a case, there are two cash flows: –

-- Future Dividend Payments
+- Future dividend payments

-- Future Selling Price
+- Future selling price

-Find the present values of these cash flows and add them together :
+Find the present values of these cash flows and add them together.

 We will discuss each one in greater detail now.

-#1 – Zero-growth Dividend Discount Model model
+#1 – Zero-growth Dividend Discount Model

 Stock’s Intrinsic Value = Annual Dividends / Required Rate of Return

-This is basically the same formula used to calculate the Present Value of Perpetuity, and can be used to price preferred stock, which pays a dividend that is a specified percentage of its par value.
-A stock based on the zero-growth model can still change in price if the required rate changes when perceived risk changes, for instance.
+It is the same formula used to calculate the present value of perpetuityPresent Value Of PerpetuityPerpetuity can be defined as the income stream that the individual gets for an infinite time.
+Its present value is derived by discounting the identical cash flows with the discounting rate.
+Here the cash flows are endless, but its current value amounts to a limited value. and can be used to price preferred stock, which pays a dividend that is a specified percentage of its par value.
+A stock based on the zero-growth model can still change in price if the required rate changes when the perceived risk changes.

-#2 – Constant-Growth Rate DDM (Gordon Growth Model)
+#2 – Constant-Growth Rate DDM Model

 - D1 = Value of dividend to be received next year